-What is Artificial Intelligence used for in chemistry?
+What is the purpose of Artificial Intelligence in chemistry?

-The second seminar of the Chemistry Research Cluster dedicated to artificial intelligence in chemistry aims to explore recent advances and future prospects for AI in chemistry, highlighting its impact on research and industry.
-The plenary lecture entitled "Addressing sustainability challenges in chemistry using AI tools" will be given by Professor Alexei Lapkin (University of Cambridge, UK).
+The 2nd seminar of the Chemistry Research Cluster dedicated to artificial intelligence in chemistry aims to explore recent advances and future prospects of AI in chemistry, highlighting its impact on research and industry.
+The plenary lecture titled “Addressing sustainability challenges in chemistry using AI tools” will be delivered by Professor Alexei Lapkin (University of Cambridge, UK).

 Speakers